-In the smallest Baltic state post-Soviet development has seen a dramatic pace.
+In the smallest Baltic state, post-Soviet development has seen a dramatic pace.
 Estonia's prosperity fueled by technocracy made into the most digitally advanced country in the world.
 This thriving for modernity trickles down to architecture as well.
-Creative minds have turned an abandoned tsarist era railway depot upside down and made it into a contemporary piece of art that doubles as a hotel.
+Creative minds have turned an abandoned tsarist-era railway depot upside down and made it into a contemporary piece of art that doubles as a hotel.
 Where else could this take place than the creative center of Tallinn, Telliskivi.

-Estonia's dedication to digitalization and the modern way of life is of course noticeable here as well.
+Estonia's dedication to digitalization and the modern way of life is, of course, noticeable here as well.
 There is a co-working space to send your emails in a good company and a co-cooking kitchen where you can share the food you cooked.
 If you don't feel like cooking, the neighborhood is packed with the hippest bars and restaurants.
 Another cool feature is the Harmony room which is dedicated to meditation, yoga, and brainstorming.
 Looking for insider tips?
-The nice people at Hektor Hotel claim to know better than TripAdvisor, and they will direct you to all the secret places of Tallinn.
+The lovely people at Hektor Hotel claim to know better than TripAdvisor, and they will direct you to all the secret places of Tallinn.
 Brilliant!